Technoference: A Closer Look

 - Help both partners feel heard without defensiveness or blame

-- Identify deeper relational needs behind the tech habits
+- Identify the deeper relational needs underneath the tech habits

-- Build new rituals of connection that fit your lifestyle in Chicago
+- Build new rituals of connection that fit your life

 Rebuilding Connection Beyond the Screen